sparkflows/fire-tools/jupyter-docker/README.md

 5. Data Visualization: Plots a histogram to see total_day_calls distribution.
 It also shows the correlation between the features using a heatmap.
 6. If the option is selected as Modelling, model_training function is called.
 This function replaces True/False strings to integers and splits the data into training and testing sets (80%-20%).
 It then uses RandomForestClassifier to train the model and returns the model accuracy report.

-#### 2. jupyter_with_additional_parameters.ipynb
-1. This notebook is used to test notebook connection and passing additional parameters.